“Hindsight is 20-20!”

 Bryce Hoffman, author of Red Teaming: How Your Business Can Conquer the Competition by Challenging Everything can look brilliant after the fact, however there is no miracle prescience.

-As Execution or Bad Choices – Why Do Businesses Fail explains: Most business fail do to poor decisions, not poor execution.
+As Execution or Bad Choices – Why Do Businesses Fail explains: Most business fail due to poor decisions, not poor execution.

 First, one of the exercise Bryce Hoffman believes can help business avoid poor decision-making, then a brief review of two major mistakes Coca Cola and McDonalds made.